Learn how to make sugared cranberries and impress your family & friends! It’s so easy and they are delicious as a garnish or snack.

 - Place them back on the cooling rack.
 Let dry for 1 hour.

-- You will have simple syrup left over.
+- You will have simple syrup left over after you remove the cranberries.
 It can be refrigerated and used to make additional batches of cranberries or used in holiday drinks.

 - Cranberries can be stored in an airtight container in the refrigerator for a few days.
 If the sugar “melts,” they can be refreshed by rolling them in more sugar.